clinical-meteor/cookbook/cookbook/workflow.md

 **Q:  How do I crate a wizard dialog?**
 This recipe assumes that your Model is an .html file, your View is a .css or .less file, and your Controller is a .js file.

-1. Start by creating three templates objects in your (Document Object) Model:
+A.  Start by creating three templates objects in your (Document Object) Model:

 ````html
 <template name="dialogStepOne">